-In cooperation with Northern California’s largest newspaper, the San Francisco Chronicle and SFGATE, the SFCWC will provide heightened exposure to the award winning wineries in 2017.
+In cooperation with Northern California’s largest newspaper, the San Francisco Chronicle and SFGATE, the SFCWC will provide heightened exposure to the award winning wineries in 2018.
 Media sponsorships for the competition include KGO-AM 810, NBC TV and Wine & Spirits Magazine which will be a major returning sponsor that will publish a full page spread of award winning wines.
-The Larose Group will increase wine award exposure through additional media outlets including print, radio, websites, blogs and social media.
-All awards will be listed online at www.winejudging.com throughout the full year.
+The Larose Group, our public relations agency, will increase wine award exposure through additional media outlets including print, radio, websites, blogs and social media.
+All awards will be listed online at winejudging.com throughout the full year.

-After the judging is complete, wineries have the opportunity to pour their wines for the large and prestigious San Francisco Bay wine consumer demographic at the 2017 SFCWC Public Tasting at Fort Mason Center, Saturday, February 18, 2017.
-We believe that this competition is a true barometer that consumers can use to educate themselves and measure the quality premium wines.
-More than anything else, wineries will see wine sales increase with this competition exposure.
+After the judging is complete, wineries also have the opportunity to pour their wines for the large and prestigious San Francisco Bay wine consumer demographic at the 2018 SFCWC Public Tasting at Fort Mason Center, which takes place Saturday, February 17, 2018.
+This is an invaluable opportunity to meet wine lovers from all ages and demographics, Millennials to Baby Boomers, who are responsible for the modern surge in wine sales.